sgjava/alarmbian/README.md

 Alarmbian is a cross platform DIY NVR at its core, but it can also be used to build your own smart cameras.
-The cool thing is you can use almost any board Armbian supports, an x86 mini PC, an old x86 based PC and probably Windows since the code is based on Java, FFMPEG, OpenCV and Deepstack.
+The cool thing is you can use almost any board Armbian supports, an x86 mini PC, an old x86 based PC and probably Windows since the code is based on Java, MediaMTX, FFMPEG, OpenCV and Deepstack.
 All testing is on Ubuntu 24.04 at this point.

 Unlike other NVR software, Alarmbian can handle h265+ or any stream FFMPEG can handle.
 It's event driven and built for modern or old cameras.
-I've added a SMTP server that cameras can send images.
+I've added an SMTP server that cameras can send images.
 This is handy with the camera's built-in AI detection.
 * Low power and small footprint ODROID-XU4 handles six 4K/15 FPS H265+ streams.
 * Motion detection built in with the ability to add other types of realtime detection.
 * History image shows entire motion event in a single image.
 * Images sent via AI detection handled.
 * Use Deepstack or SenseAI.
+* Java based UI to view events and play video.

 I'm leaving optimized install up to the user since there are so many ways to optimize FFMPEG, OpenCV, Deepstack, etc. This is truly a DIY system.
 I'll point you in the right direction hopefully.